xtrinch/MRCountryPicker/README.md

 ## Installation

-SwiftCountryPicker is available through Cocoapods and Carthage.
+MRCountryPicker is available through Cocoapods and Carthage.

 #### [CocoaPods](http://cocoapods.org):
 Add the following line to your Podfile: